maarten-pennings/LinearProgramming/README.md

 ## Projects

-I did two small trials.
+I did some small trials.

 - I read the book [OptArt](https://www.amazon.com/Opt-Art-Mathematical-Optimization-Visual/dp/0691164061) nearly a year ago.
   It (re)triggered my interest in linear programming, but it required a paid tool.